Voting on Monday in Goa, Uttarakhand, 55 seats in UP in second phase of assembly polls | Politics

 The prominent faces in the fray in this phase include Dharam Singh Saini, a BJP state minister who had switched to the SP.

-Azam Khan has been fielded from his stronghold Rampur seat, while Saini is trying his luck from the Nakud Assembly segment.
+SP's Azam Khan has been fielded from his stronghold Rampur seat, while Saini is trying his luck from the Nakud Assembly segment.
+Khan is a member of Lok Sabha from Rampur.

 Khan's son Abdullah Azam has been fielded from the Swar seat.
 He has been pitted against Haider Ali Khan, the heir of another political family, the Nawabs of Rampur, who is trying his luck on the ticket of Apna Dal (Sonelal), a BJP ally.

-Outgoing Minister of State for Jal Shakti Baldev Singh Aulakh is the candidate from Bilaspur, Minister of State for Urban Development Mahesh Chandra Gupta from Badaun, and Minister of State for Secondary Education Gulab Devi from Chandausi are also in the poll fray.
+Outgoing Minister of State for Jal Shakti Baldev Singh Aulakh is the candidate from Bilaspur, Minister of State for Urban Development Mahesh Chandra Gupta from Badaun, and Minister of State for Secondary Education Gulab Devi from Chandausi.

 The first round of the seven-phase Uttar Pradesh polls was held on February 10.